andersfischernielsen/ASA-Analyzer/README.md

 A code analyzer for a subset of C.

 ## Program Flow
-- User provides
+- The user provides
   - a lattice,
   - a list of transfer functions,
   - an input program
-- Analysis is performed until a fixpoint is found
+- The analysis is performed until a fixpoint is found
-- Analysis is applied to CFG
+- The analysis is applied to CFG
-- An output program based on the transformed CFG is generated
+- A program based on the transformed CFG is generated and presented
-- User gets an analysed & annotated program as output

 ### Structure of analysis
 ```